 I find the most beautiful lyrics in all of pop music are:

 I think of Antheil as an inventor and a revolutionary, and although he was not a great composer, he was an important one who produced one far-seeing masterpiece.
-His Ballet mécanique was an idea so far ahead of his era that it is only in the past few years that it can be realized appropriately.
+Ballet mécanique was an idea so far ahead of his era that it is only in the past few years that it can be realized appropriately.
 It’s a piece for machines, and Antheil envisioned mechanical control of all the instruments, the pianos, xylophones and drums.
-That was not technically feasible 70 years ago – it’s only with the advent of MIDI sequencing that a good performance can even be ventured, and I had heard enough mediocre realizations to think that the piece was nothing but a mediocre imitation of Stravinsky, with a bit of Varese tossed in.
+That was not technically feasible 70 years ago – it’s only with the advent of MIDI sequencing that a good performance can even be ventured, and I had heard enough mediocre realizations to think that the piece was nothing but a lousy imitation of Stravinsky, with a bit of Varese tossed in.

 I’m glad to say that I’m wrong.
 I saw a performance in the spring that finally produced the work as Antheil imagined.
 It was entirely mechanical.
 The vital added feature was a number of robotic beaters, built by LEMUR, used to play the xylophones and drums.
-This were extremely well designed and built, and so the piece could be performed via computer control with a degree of precision that the human ear heard as unvaryingly absolute.
-And it was stunning, thrilling.
-It is the workings of machinery and manufacturing made into music, and it is an incredible work.
+These were extremely well designed and built, and so the piece could be performed via computer control with a degree of precision that the human ear heard as absolute.
+And it was stunning.
+It is the workings of machinery and manufacturing made into music, and it is an incredible piece.
 It’s also a nostalgic one, because the factories that the Futurists thought were the cathedrals of a new age are essentially gone.
 The ones that are left are more and more populated by . . . robots.

 And why not?
-Hip-hop is pop music that is pioneering the use of technology in the means of production.
+Hip-hop is pop music that has always pioneering the use of technology in the means of production.
 To a great extent, it is manufactured music, put together with physical pieces of raw materials (which used to be tape splices and are now digital files).
 Musicians and producers use machinery to engineer beats, which they sell like tools or cars.
 Americans are still making things, it seems, adapting the aesthetic of fine German engineering.
 Now that’s free trade we can believe in, my friends.